 Route 6: 4 miles (6.4 km)

-Overall, Maquinita Canyon Trail is the 10th most popular cross country ski area of all 12 Nordic ski destinations in New Mexico.
+Overall, Maquinita Canyon Trail is the 9th most popular cross country ski area of all 11 Nordic ski destinations in New Mexico.
 Several of the better cross country ski trails are nearby Maquinita Canyon Trail including Angel Fire Resort, Alamitos Trail, Cordova Trail and Agua Piedra Trail.